radius-project/docs/docs/content/concepts/appmodel-concept/_index.md

 <img alt="Diagram of available Radius resources" src="resources.png" width="500px" /><br />

-Each node of an architecture diagram would map to one resource.
+Each node of an architecture diagram maps to one resource.
 Together, an application's resources capture all of the important behaviors and requirements needed for a runtime to host that app.

 Updating our IaC file, this would look like: